pangilinan-cromuel/PROJ01_GRP09-CPE106L-B3-Q32324/README.md

 # PROJ01_GRP09-CPE106L-B3-Q32324
-# No project codes to show
+# Partial codes not working, not yet called to main function